MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 Import-Module C:\nano\NanoServerImageGenerator.psm1
 New-NanoServerImage -MediaPath $WindowsMedia -BasePath c:\nano -TargetPath c:\nano\nanocontainer.vhdx -MaxSize 10GB -Compute -Containers -DeploymentType Guest -Edition Datacenter
 ```
 When completed, create a virtual machine from the `NanoContainer.vhdx` file.
-For more information on this process, see [Deploy a Windows Virtual Machine in Hyper-V]( https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/quick_start/walkthrough_create_vm).
+For more information on this process, see [Deploy a Windows virtual machine in Hyper-V]( https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/quick_start/walkthrough_create_vm).

 One the virtual machine is ready, create a remote connection with Nano Server operating system.
 For more information on this operation, see [Using Windows PowerShell remoting in Getting Started with Nano Server]( https://technet.microsoft.com/en-us/library/mt126167.aspx).

 ### <a name=img></a>Install OS images

 An OS image is used as the base to any Windows Server or Hyper-V container.
-OS images have been created with both Windows Server Core and Nano Server as the underlying operating system, and can be installed using the Container Provider PowerShell module.
+OS images have been created with both Windows Server Core and Nano Server as the underlying operating system, and can be installed using the container Provider PowerShell module.

 The following command can be used to install the Container Provider PowerShell module.